-WASHINGTON, DC — Registration is now open for the American Planning Association’s (APA) annual Policy & Advocacy Conference, September 24–26, 2017, in Washington, D.C.
+WASHINGTON, DC — Registration is now open for the American Planning Association’s (APA) annual Policy and Advocacy Conference, September 24–26, 2017, in Washington, D.C.
 This conference provides attendees with an in-depth look at the latest federal policy initiatives and connects the dots on how these initiatives can influence and impact planning decisions made within local communities.

 At the conference, attendees will hear from top Administration officials, learn how to advocate for planning, and can meet with Congressional officials.
 Topics for discussion include affordable housing and inclusive growth, planning efforts post–Paris Climate Agreement, infrastructure, and the upcoming expiration of the Farm Bill and its implications to communities around the country.